-A: If performing and billing for DSMT, the codes would be the same - G0108 and G0109.
-Verify with the commercial payers on specific coverage criteria as there may be global payment for pregnancy services instead of fee-for-service payments for individual visits.
+A: If billing for DSMT, the codes would be the same - G0108 and G0109.
+Verify with the commercial payers on specific coverage criteria.

 INCIDENT-TO

 Q20.
 If our program bills under the NPI of a provider who is not part of the DSMES team (e.g., a physician), does that provider have to be present when care is rendered or sign my DSMT notes?